Monkeyanator/istio.io/content/en/news/releases/1.10.x/announcing-1.10.2/index.md

 # Changes

-- **Improved** the `meshConfig.defaultConfig.proxyMetadata` field to do a deep merge when overriden rather than replacing all values.

 - **Fixed** an issue where IPv6 iptables rules were incorrect when `includeOutboundPorts` annotations were used. ([Issue #30868](https://github.com/istio/istio/issues/30868))

 - **Fixed** a bug where secret files were not watched after being removed and then added back. ([Issue #33293](https://github.com/istio/istio/issues/33293))